2iaad/React/README.md

 | npm package imports          | ❌          | ✅               |
 | Hot Module Replacement (HMR) | ❌          | ✅               | => Updates only the changed components not the intire page.
 ----------------------------------------------------------------

+# Difference between a Library and a Framework

+Library is just a collection of functions, tools, or modules that you can call without recoding them, React is technically a library, because you import and use the pieces you need from the library.

+Framework is like a predefined skeleton for an application (Template / Structure), It tells  where to put folders, files, routing, components, etc.
+Example:
+    pages/
+        |__ index.jsx
+        |__ about.jsx
+    components/
+        |__ Header.jsx
+        |__ Footer.jsx
+-> You fill in the “logic and content” inside the structure/framework & theframework calls your code at the right time.